 Pie was a massive update under the hood, even if most of the changes weren’t visually noticeable.
 Google made moves to improve battery life, clean up notifications and set the groundwork for faster software updates for all devices in 2019, 2020 and beyond.

 So, what can you expect from Android Q in 2019?
 Well, more of that.
-Google isn’t going to overhaul everything, and from this first beta we’re not seeing too many visual changes aside from the sweet new Dark Mode.
+Google isn’t going to overhaul everything, and from these early betas, we’re not seeing too many visual changes aside from the sweet new Dark Mode.
 Expect a huge part of this update to focus on security, privacy, users being able to control their data and privacy, and location data controls.

 What you can almost guarantee is an Android that’s smarter, faster, more secure, more useful, feature-rich, and works great on millions and millions of devices all around the world.
 Now if they could only fix this slow update problem, then we could all be happy.

 In closing, Android Q is here, kind of, it’s already rooted, but we only know a little bit about it right now.
 However, in the coming days or weeks, we’ll have a better picture of what’s next for Google, Android, our phones, and millions of other devices.
 Stay tuned for the Android Q beta 3 release and we’ll update this post once we learn more.

 4 Reasons Not to Install macOS Mojave & 15 Reasons You Should Install 10.14.5